carltheperson/advanced-js-objects/chapters/chapter-1.md

 ### Number

 There exists two types for numeric values in JavaScript.
 The most common is Number.
-It consists of 18,437,736,874,454,810,624 numeric values, half of which are positive, and the other half are negative.
+It consists of 18,437,736,874,454,810,624 numeric values, half of which are positive, and the other half are negative[^number-amount].

 ```js
 // Type is Number